 Which is why I strongly criticize the outdated, inefficient Italian system, one which punishes entrepreneurship (or career fervor) with obstacle course bureaucracy, low wages and high taxes, which yield low monthly stipends or prohibitory hiring practices.

 All things considered- I understand under 10eu apericena formulas (aperitivo buffets treated as dinner) and why they have their place.

 That being said, there are some tricks & locales in Florence where you can eat well on a budget, bearing in mind that portions may not be of the essence but quality still remains.
 Bearing in mind also the food will be simple and unelaborated.

 Thankfully, food in Italy is relatively affordable so it is not difficult like it is in the states to eat dishes based on fresh, whole foods for accessible prices.
-I’ll keep the snark to about a 3 just for the sake of providing you the following hopefully useful intel.

 A few rules of thumb: